 XRAYS is a reliable resource for breast cancer related news and information.
 The program will help people navigate and understand news on breast cancer research in the media to empower them to understand the research and make better decisions for their health and well-being.

-Dr. Rezende and Ms. Huynh will decide on the media articles relevant to young breast cancer survivors and high-risk women from articles submitted to the team and those that have received significant attention and have stimulated discussion in the community and are important.
-Dr. Rezende and Ms. Huynh will then read the primary literature scientific literature.
+Our XRAYS Team decides on the media articles relevant to young breast cancer survivors and high-risk women from articles submitted to the team and those that have received significant attention and have stimulated discussion in the community and are important.
+Dr. Welcsh and Ms. Sutliff read the primary literature scientific literature.
 This literature is where scientists present their data and interpretations.
-They will compare what was found in the original research and what the media article reported.
-Ms. Huynh will write up a summary on the original research findings and use a rating rubric developed by our team to assign ratings to the research publication as well as media articles which covered the research (see below).
+They compare what was found in the original research and what the media article reported.
+Ms. Sutliff writes up a summary on the original research findings and use a rating rubric developed by our team to assign ratings to the research publication as well as media articles which covered the research (see below).

-Dr. Rezende and Ms. Huynh will then send the summary to select members of the FORCE scientific advisory board, which consists of active researchers and clinicians in the fields of cancer, genetics, surgery, behavioral health, policy, and survivorship.
-No summary will be published without having approval from one or more members of the advisory board.
+Every summary is reviewed by select members of the FORCE Scientific Advisory Board, which consists of active researchers and clinicians in the fields of cancer, genetics, surgery, behavioral health, policy, and survivorship.
+No summary is published without first receiving approval from one or more members of the advisory board.